duo-labs/py_webauthn/README.rst

 Unit Tests
 ==========

-To run the unit tests, use the following command:
+To run the unit tests, use the following command from the top directory:

-``python3 -m unittest tests/webauthn_test.py``
+``python3 -m unittest``

+This will run both the `py_webauthn` library tests and the Flask demo tests.

 Note
 ====